LBALab/lba1-classic-community/SOURCES/CommunityAssets/Text/README.md

 <br/>

-If you're adding these to a column in a spreadsheet editor, they should be in the correct format when you have saved the file.
+If you're adding these to a column in a spreadsheet editor, once you save the file, they should be converted automatically to the correct format.

-If you're writing in raw text, the column of the text must be wrapped in quotation marks (e.g. "text".
-Any commas will be considered as part of the text itself and not a CSV delimitator.
+If you're writing in raw text, the column of the text must be wrapped in quotation marks (e.g. "text1, text2").
+Any commas will be considered as part of the text itself and not as a CSV delimitator.
 If you want to add quotation marks as part of the text itself, these have to be double-quoted.

 Example of a text with quotes: